 A rule-based WAF can also block certain zero-day attacks because it is likely that a simple change in attack pattern would not escape the rules.

 Some prefer signature-based detection systems as they are more conservative and leave more room for manual intervention.
 Indeed, rule-based detection systems rely more on artificial intelligence, leaving some to feel a sense of lack of control.

 Those who are so used to seeing signature lists could feel skeptical about how few the number of rules are needed.
 However, consistent with lab testing results, real-world comparisons do not show any lack of detection capabilities by rule-based systems.

 WAPPLES is a logical web application firewall based on artificial intelligence.
-Run by its patented rule-based detection engine COCEPTM, WAPPLES currently possesses a pool of 33 rules that can be fine-tuned to create robust custom security policies.
+Run by its patented rule-based detection engine COCEPTM, WAPPLES currently possesses a pool of more than 30 rules that can be fine-tuned to create robust custom security policies.

 WAPPLES’ rules are sophisticatedly defined by logically analyzing the attack patterns of millions of attacks, making it effective even against zero-day attacks.
 Periodic updates and self-diagnostics keep it at its best state ready for the newest threats.